boc-tothefuture/openhab2-addons/addons/binding/org.openhab.binding.polyglot/README.md

 # Polyglot Binding

 This binding manages the lifecycle of docker containers.
-Polyglot can start and stop bindings when Openhab starts and stops or can run containers on-demand.
-Additionally, the binding can provide environment variables to the docker container to support the development of bindings that communicate to Openhab using an out-of-band communications mechanism such as [the homie convention](https://homieiot.github.io/) over [MQTT](https://www.openhab.org/addons/bindings/mqtt.generic/#supported-things).
+Polyglot can start and stop containers when Openhab starts and stops or can run containers on-demand.
+Additionally, the binding can provide environment variables to the docker container to support the development of bindings that communicate to Openhab using communications mechanism such as [the homie convention](https://homieiot.github.io/) over [MQTT](https://www.openhab.org/addons/bindings/mqtt.generic/#supported-things).
 Utilizing the homie convention and the MQTT protocol, automation bindings can be written in any language and integrated into Openhab.

 ## Bridge Configuration